Trevor Reed, who was released in U.S.-Russia swap in 2022, injured while fighting in Ukraine

 U.S. Marine Corps veteran Trevor Reed, who was released in a prisoner swap with Russia brokered by the Biden administration in 2022, was injured recently while fighting for Ukraine in the east of that country, CBS News has learned.

 Multiple sources tell CBS that Reed was evacuated from Ukraine by a non-governmental organization and is expected to recover from those injuries.
-He's being treated in a German hospital.
+Two sources confirm that he is being treated at a military facility in Landstuhl, Germany.
+Reed suffered a laceration to an extremity.

 The Biden administration is aware of Reed's injury in Ukraine and his travel to Germany for treatment.
 An administration official said in a statement, "I want to be clear here: Mr. Reed was not engaged in any activities on behalf of the U.S. Government.
 The U.S. Government has been extraordinarily explicit in warning Americans not to travel to Ukraine, let alone to participate in fighting there."